kqiancc/scene-it/README.md

 # Welcome to SceneIt!
 [SceneIt](https://sceneit.tv/) is a web application designed for cataloging user-generated insights on TV shows and movies.
-Developed using React and Firebase, it allows users to filter and navigate through insights using user-created tags.
+Developed using React and Firebase, it allows users to filter and navigate through insights with user-created tags.
 ## Features
-* All movies and TV shows are searchable, displaying detailed information, including seasons and respective episodes for TV shows.
+* All movies and TV shows are searchable and display detailed information, including seasons and respective episodes for TV shows.
 * One-click Google sign-in
-* Users can write down insights on specific episodes or movies.
+* Users can write down insights on specific episodes and movies.
 * Users have the ability to apply personalized tags to TV show episodes, aiding in navigation and filtering.
 * Various filtering methods for episodes:
   * Favorites: Users can filter through their favorited episodes and further sort by specific shows and personal tags.